Jack Kane (Lord Provost)

 Jack Kane (1 April 1911 – 10 October 1999) was a Scottish politician and social campaigner who served as Lord Provost of Edinburgh from 1972 to 1975.
 He was Edinburgh's first Labour Lord Provost.

-Life
+Early life

 He was born on 1 April 1911 in Addiewell in West Lothian, the youngest of three brothers in a coal-mining family.
 The family moved to Stoneyburn, He was educated at Bathgate Academy.

 The family then moved to Niddrie Mains in south Edinburgh.
-From 1936 he worked as a librarian.
+From 1936 he worked as a librarian.In the Second World War Kane served in the Royal Artillery.

+Political career

-In 1938 he served his first role as a town councillor, representing Liberton.
-In the Second World War he served in the Royal Artillery.
+In 1938 Kane was elected as a Labour town councillor, representing Liberton.
 After the war he represented Craigmillar.

 In 1962 he helped the parents of Peffermill Primary School found the Craigmillar Festival Society.
 In 1969 he received an OBE for his services to the local community.